Josh-XT/AGiXT/docs/1-Getting started/1-Environment Variables.md

 ### Environment Setup
-You can choose to skip the environment setup and accept default values by entering `Y` on the first question `Quick Setup without advanced configuration?
+You can choose to skip the advanced environment configuration and setup and accept default values by entering `Y` on the first question `Quick Setup without advanced configuration?
 (Y for yes, N for No)`.

 ![image](https://github.com/Josh-XT/AGiXT/assets/102809327/7539d4cf-8081-4bca-97b9-a2affb427d59)